nileshnj993/nileshnj993/README.md

 - 🌱 I’m currently learning **about Node.js, AWS, React.js and Trading**

-- 📝 I regularly write articles on Finance and Economics - [Blog](https://esomanipal.wordpress.com/blog/)
+- 📝 I write articles on Finance and Economics - [Blog](https://esomanipal.wordpress.com/blog/)

 - 📖 Currently Reading: **Cashflow Quadrant** by Robert Kiyosaki

 - 💬 Favourite Quotes:

-   > "Don't work for money.
-Make it work for you." - Robert Kiyosaki
+   > "Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work." - Steve Jobs

    > "Follow your most intense obsessions mercilessly." - Franz Kafka